rpadovani/rpadovani.com/_posts/2016-08-04-deploy-jekyll-with-gitlabci.markdown

 ```

 In this way the endpoint can be called only by Gitlab itself.
 The script then
-checks some param of the build, and if everything is ok runs the deploy script.
+checks some parameters of the build, and if everything is ok it runs the deploy
+script.

-Also this deploy script is very very basic, but there are a couple of
+Also the deploy script is very very basic, but there are a couple of interesting
-interesting things:
+things:

 ```
 #!/bin/bash